fymmot/signalk-heel-angle/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Based on algorithms from [BBN Boat Heave Sensor](https://github.com/bareboat-necessities/bbn-wave-period-esp32)
-- Uses SignalK plugin framework
-- Compatible with OpenPlotter
+- Inspired by the classic Silva marine inclinometer design